 Once you’re able to track the UTM parameters in Marketo, you can begin analyzing your web traffic sources.
 This is a simple way to see what is driving site traffic and converting that traffic into leads, and in turn customers, so you can optimize and grow.

 Like this content?
 You’ll love our Marketo Engage training with leading experts to drive your career higher!
-We also have many more Marketo-related articles you’ll love to read, such as our article on investigative techniques for troubleshooting Marketo.
+And be sure to read investigative techniques for troubleshooting Marketo.